What Works database

 What Works is designed primarily for practitioners – teachers, school leaders, early years practitioners, and speech and language therapists – to help you find the best interventions for those children and young people you work with that have speech, language and communication needs (SLCN).

-What Works aims to provide the necessary information about a range of speech and language interventions to help practitioners make an informed decision about what will work best for them and the children and young people they work with.
-Please see how practitioners have used interventions on What Works on our page for case studies.
+What Works offers essential information about various speech and language interventions.
+This seeks to help practitioners in making informed decisions about the interventions that will work best for them and the children and young people they work with.

 Considering the range of evidence-based interventions available is essential when seeking the best way to support each child or young person, and What Works aims to make all this information available to practitioners in a free and easily accessible format.